 "The U.S. Food and Drug Administration today approved Kcentra (Prothrombin Complex Concentrate, Human) for the urgent reversal of vitamin K antagonist (VKA) anticoagulation in adults with acute major bleeding.
 Plasma is the only other product appr"...

-Apixaban is an oral, reversible, and selective active site inhibitor of FXa.
+Apixaban is a selective inhibitor of FXa.
 It does not require antithrombin III for antithrombotic activity.
 Apixaban inhibits free and clot-bound FXa, and prothrombinase activity.
 Apixaban has no direct effect on platelet aggregation, but indirectly inhibits platelet aggregation induced by thrombin.
 By inhibiting FXa, apixaban decreases thrombin generation and thrombus development.

 As a result of FXa inhibition, apixaban prolongs clotting tests such as prothrombin time (PT), INR, and activated partial thromboplastin time (aPTT).
 Changes observed in these clotting tests at the expected therapeutic dose, however, are small, subject to a high degree of variability, and not useful in monitoring the anticoagulation effect of apixaban.